Skip to main content

 3. Write the Native Code

-Writing a C++ Turbo Native Module allow you to share the code between Android an iOS.
+Writing a C++ Turbo Native Module allows you to share the code between Android an iOS.
 Therefore we will be writing the code once, and we will look into what changes we need to apply to the platforms so that the C++ code can be picked up.

 2. Inside the shared folder, create a new file called NativeSampleModule.h.